ionicapple/i-miss-you-so-much_no-words-can-ever-be-enough-to-express-how-much-i-miss-you-everydayi_its-not-fair/README.md

 you lie to me about anything, i am from nj and im pakistani, its like the perfect storm of anger when it comes out which it rarely does bc im mostly a chill person. i will find out if you're lying TO ME and it'll be absolutely over for you. i dont lie to people.

 if you want to hide anything from me, i swear i will find out, i always find out.

+> potential wife # 3
+nooo ... it ENDS with me and that's all im going to say about that

 IM PISSED